MilliPress/MilliCache/README.md

 ---
 ## Configuration

-MilliCache can be configured by setting constants in your `wp-config.php`.
+MilliCache can be configured by setting constants in your `wp-config.php` file.
 The following constants are available:

 ### General Configuration